 Figure 1: Capital flows for various countries.
 The figure depicts the difference between 4 quarter averages of capital flows and the same quantity one year before.
-The shaded areas show times of major crises. in risky markets.
-The VIX precisely captures this reluctance and is available in the US from 1986.
+The shaded areas show times of major crises.

+The second, and main point, is that indeed there are clearly identifiable global factors - in fact, traded factors - correlated with emerging market sudden stops.
+The key in finding such factors is to note that these episodes are generally understood as times when investors are reluctant to participate in risky markets.
+The VIX precisely captures this reluctance and is available in the US since 1986.
 This is an index of the "implied volatilities" from puts and calls (typically 8) on the S&P 100.
-Implied volatilities are determined by using the Black and Scholes (1973) formula to determine the level of volatility that would be compatible with the observed prices of puts and calls.
-Figure 2, reproduces the shaded areas for sudden stops regions described in the previous figure, and plots the daily VIX.
+(Implied volatilities are determined by using the Black and Scholes (1973) formula to determine the level of volatility that would be compatible with the observed prices of puts and calls).
+Figure 2 reproduces the shaded areas for sudden stops regions described in the previous graph, and plots the daily VIX.
 It is apparent in this figure that some of the largest "jumps" in the VIX occur precisely during sudden stops.
-In fact, the only exception in this figure is the Tequila crisis, where there was
+In fact, the only systemic sudden stop that does not coincide with a jump is the Tequila crisis, where there was a rise in the VIX but not large enough to count as a distinct jump.

 Figure 2: Daily VIX series.
-The gray areas depict the periods of major crises. a rise but not large enough to count as a distinct jump.
+The gray areas depict the periods of major crises.

 In the next section we document formally the joint behavior of sudden stops and jumps in the VIX.
 But before doing so, it is instructive to explore in more detail the behavior of the VIX during the two largest systemic crises of the 1990s (the Asian and Russian crises).
 The top panel in Figure 3 plots the path of the VIX during the last two weeks of October 1997 (the onset of the Asian Crisis), while the bottom panel does the same for August-September 1998, which corresponds to the peak of the Russian/LTCM crisis.
-In these events the VIX reaches levels above 30 and 45 percent, respectively, which are close to the maximum levels of the index; in a matter of days, the VIX $^5\mathrm{However},$ it is important to note that liquidity deficiencies hampered this index before 1997.
+In these events the VIX reaches levels above 30 and 45 percent, respectively, which are close to the maximum levels of the index.
+In a matter of days, the VIX doubled.

 Figure 3: Plots of the VIX in the weeks surrounding major crises in international financial markets.

 Finally, Figure 4 reinforces the message of high correlation by plotting the path of the VIX together with the EMBI for three of the most fragile economies in emerging markets during recent years: Argentina, Brazil and Turkey.
-Again, the dips in the corresponding EMBIs as the VIX experiences sharp rises are apparent.
-A variable that is primarily meant to capture the "feelings" of investors in US equity markets, happens to be highly correlated with the fortunes of emerging market economies.
-This highlights another important aspect of our methodology, according to which the only require- &lt;sup>6The EMBI data are from Datastream.
-Note that the Argentine (permanent) crash also coincides with a spike in the VIX. ment for a variable like the VIX to be useful in hedging, is that there be a change in the conditional probability of having a crisis in emerging markets too.
+Again, the dips in the corresponding EMBIs as the VIX experiences sharp rises are apparent.7 A variable that is primarily meant to capture the "feelings" of investors in US equity markets, happens to be highly correlated with the fortunes of emerging market economies.
+This highlights another important aspect of our methodology, according to which the only requirement for a variable like the VIX to be useful in hedging, is that there be a change in the conditional probability of having a crisis in emerging markets too.
 This is not a statement about causation, but about correlation.